Maria Strømme

 Maria Strømme, (born 7 April 1970 in Svolvær) is a Norwegian physicist who lives and works in Sweden.

 Career

 She became a professor in nanotechnology at Uppsala University in 2004.
-She is Sweden's youngest professor in a technical subject.
-Strømme holds a master of science degree in engineering physics, and completed her thesis in physics in 1997 at Uppsala University.
+She became Sweden's youngest professor in a technical subject.
+Strømme holds a master of science degree in engineering physics, and completed her doctoral thesis in solid state physics in 1997 at Uppsala University.
 She became a scientist at Naturvetenskapliga forskningsrådet.
 Between 2002 and 2007, she worked as an academy physicist and she was elected to the Royal Swedish Academy of Sciences.
-She is also a member of the Norwegian Academy of Technological Sciences and the Norwegian Academy of Science and Letters.
+She is also a member of the Royal Swedish Academy of Engineering Sciences, the Norwegian Academy of Technological Sciences and the Norwegian Academy of Science and Letters.